cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 The configuration informs the tool about your package name and source tree layout.
 It also enables branch analysis and the display of line numbers for missing coverage, and specifies the target coverage percentage.

+During continuous integration, coverage data is uploaded to the Codecov_ reporting service.
+For details, see the sections about
+:ref:`Codecov <Codecov integration>` and
+:ref:`The Coverage workflow`.

 .. _Type-checking with mypy: